 This recipe is part of the One-Bowl-Wonders series.
 Recipes is this series are simple, quick, and can be made with just one bowl.
 They are designed to be ready to eat in about an hour without wrecking your whole kitchen!
 Easy recipes.
 Easy clean-up.
 Big reward!

 Inviting more spontaneity into an already busy schedule is tricky for me.
 I live by my i-phone calendar.
 If it doesn’t exist on my calendar, it doesn’t exist in my life.
-But, this methodology makes my life feel very regimented.
-I find myself struggling with “last minute” in a way that I never used to.
-I like plans, especially plans that get entered into my i-phone calendar.
+But, this methodology makes life feel very regimented.
+I find myself struggling with “last minute” in a way that I never used to mostly because I like plans – especially plans that get entered into my i-phone calendar.

 But life isn’t about my plans.
 Things come up.
 People come up.
-Unplanned nights eating brownies with friends while laughing about chickens, gardens and, strategies for keeping the squirrels away from both, come up.
-And I am so glad things like this come up.
-These nights breathe a little life into a regimented life.
-They keep life from becoming stale.
+Unplanned nights eating brownies with friends while laughing about chickens, gardens, and strategies for keeping the squirrels away from both, come up.
+And, I am so glad things like this come up.
+These nights breathe energy into regimented schedules and keep life from becoming stale.

 One-bowl-wonders are your back-pocket recipes – the ones that you can whip up for unexpected company or movie night-in….